ankita34359/Web-development-training/README.md

-# Youtube-clone-development
+# YouTube Clone Development

-A comprehensive repository showcasing the development of a real-time YouTube clone, featuring modern UI design and functionality implementation
+Welcome to the repository for my YouTube clone development project.
+This repository documents my learning journey where I explored how to build a real-time, feature-rich YouTube-like application.